Posted Thursday 30th July 2020

 Joelson has acted on behalf of Apexx Fintech, the award-winning global payments technology firm, during its latest successful fundraising round.

-A chance to hear about how customer behaviours have changed and what further changes we can expect, how OakNorth have supported leisure during the pandemic, lessons learnt from the last recession and the state of the market and how landlords and tenants can work together in the post-Covid world.
+A chance to hear from the founder of Brewhouse & Kitchen about how customer behaviours have changed and what further changes we can expect following the pandemic, how OakNorth have supported leisure during the pandemic, lessons learnt from the last recession and the state of the market and how landlords and tenants can work together in the post-Covid world.